John

 1815- June 16 -

-Wells, widow; Pearson Wells, William Wells, and Benjamin Wells--sons;
+Susannah Wells, widow; Pearson Wells, William Wells, and

 John Wells was first married to Jane Duhart, by whom he had the

-Thomas Wells, deceased; William Wells; Rachel Wells; Esther Wells,
+deceased; Thomas Wells, deceased; William Wells; Rachel Wells;

 John Wells had the following children by his second marriage to

-Wells, Sina Wells, Ruth Wells, James Wells, and Benjamin Wells.
+Winnie Wells, Sina Wells, Ruth Wells, James Wells, and Benjamin

-marriage: a tract of land on Briar Creek in the state of Georgia, sold
+last marriage: a tract of land on Briar Creek in the state of

 1815, --?
 Dec.--

-in Burke Co., GA., in the year 1785.
-He also stated that John Wells of
+lived in Burke Co., GA., in the year 1785.
+He also stated that

 1817, July 21--

-3rd distraict Court, St. Helena Parish: The widow, Susannah Wells,
+of 3rd distraict Court, St. Helena Parish: The widow, Susannah

-Winnie Jones, Sina, Ruth, James, Benjamn, Elizabeth McWater, Racher
+Sina, Ruth, James, Benjamn, Elizabeth McWater, Racher Havard,

 Helena Parish, La, File W-7]